 Here are a few possible causes:

-- Pyloric Stenosis – a condition where the lower part of the stomach is too low for the foods to travel over into the intestines.
+- Pyloric Stenosis – a condition where the outlet of the stomach is too narrow for the foods to travel over into the intestines.
 Projectile vomiting of milk that may or may not be curdled, weight loss, and constipation are some of the signs of pyloric stenosis.
 This condition needs treatment and surgery.(You can read more about pyloric stenosis at KidsHealth.org)